xtasysensei/final-year-project/README.md

 - System scripting(bash or python)
 - Crontab

-This project aims to reduce and automate some task that system administrators perform day to day.
+This project aims to reduce automate some task that system administrators perform day to day.

-### Anonymous Web-based chat app
+### Design and implementation of an Anonymous Web-based chat application

 This project aims to create a web based app that priotizes the _anonymity_ and _privacy_ of its users.